xames3/xa/docs/source/explained/docker/index.rst

 dedicated resources like CPU, memory, storage, and processing power.
 It's thorough, but it's also heavy.

 Very heavy...
-I mean, you're running multiple bloody OSs at the same time!
+I mean, you're running multiple bloody OSs at the same time!!

 Containers, on the other hand, share the host OS's resources (kernel) and run as isolated processes (not technically) in the user space on the host OS.
 In